The End (Lost): Critical reception

-Contemporary reviews
+Contemporaneous reviews

 "The End" provoked an immediate response, and received a strongly polarized reaction from both fans and TV critics alike.
 Response to the episode was positive and negative in equal measures, both in the United States and internationally.
-According to the web site Metacritic, "The End" received "generally favorable reviews" with a Metascore – a weighted average based on the impressions of 31 critical reviews – of 74 out of 100.
+According to Metacritic, "The End" received "generally favorable reviews", with a Metascore – a weighted average based on the impressions of 31 critical reviews – of 74 out of 100.
 Of the most positive reviews, IGN writer Chris Carbot gave the episode a score of 10/10, describing it as "one of the most enthralling, entertaining and satisfying conclusions [he] could have hoped for."
 Eric Deggans of the St. Petersburg Times also gave "The End" a perfect score, calling it "emotional, funny [and] expertly measured".
 Robert Bianco of USA Today rated the finale as perfect as well, stating that it could "stand with the best any series has produced".
 James Poniewozik of Time also praised "The End", calling it "full of heart and commitment"; Zap2it's Ryan McGee described the episode as "a masterpiece."
 Jason Hughes of TV Squad felt that "as finales go, 'The End' will definitely go down as one of the more satisfying ones".
-Emily VanDerWerff of the Los Angeles Times felt that the episode "provides character payoffs we’ve been waiting for. ...
+Emily VanDerWerff of the Los Angeles Times felt that the episode "provides character payoffs we've been waiting for. ...
 The important thing ... is not answers.
-It’s resolution.
+It's resolution.
 And 'Lost' provided that in spades."
 Richard Roeper gave the episode an A+ rating, calling it a "great finale to one of the best TV shows of all time."